flatiron/resourceful/README.md

 * `Cache.prototype.clear(id)`: Attempts to remove a document from the cache.
 Document 'overwriting' may be achieved with call to `.clear` followed by a call to `.put`.
 * `Cache.prototype.has(id)`: Checks to see if a given document is in the cache or not.

-#### Use with Engines:

-The cache is automatically populated by resourceful.
-This means that you don't need to actually use the cache directly for many operations.
-In fact, the memory engine doesn't explicitly use resourceful.Cache at all.

-The couchdb engine, on the other hand, explicity uses resourceful.Cache in two places, both in cases where fetching the document is prohibitive and can be avoided:

-1. **update**: The couchdb engine checks the cache for the object with which to merge new data before uploading:
+The couchdb engine explicity uses resourceful.Cache in two places, both in cases where fetching the document is prohibitive and can be avoided.
+The couchdb engine checks the cache for the object with which to merge new data before uploading:

 ```js
 Couchdb.prototype.update = function (id, doc, callback) {